-What Is Chicken Katsu Curry
+What Is Chicken Katsu Curry?

-You don't have to pay the high prices that some restaurants charge to enjoy this delectable dish.
+Great news: you don't have to pay the high prices that some restaurants charge to enjoy this delectable dish.
 Other than the curry paste that can be purchased ready-made, the main component of the “katsu” (cutlet) is relatively easy to make.
 Let's start!

 - 100g flour, well-seasoned with salt and pepper